This is the second part in a series where we analyze thousands of articles from tech news sites in order to get insights and trends about startups.

 We defined the category tree by checking out to the Crunchbase category list in order to see what categories might be of interest for our analysis.
 We included categories like Driverless Cars, Machine Learning, Drones, AR & VR, Fintech, Gaming, Robotics and Education.
 You can see the finished category tree here.

-Tagging the data was a similar process to the previous classifier, except that this time we took special care in tagging every sample with all the relevant categories.
+Tagging the data was a similar process to the previous classifier, except that this time we took special care in tagging every text with all the relevant categories.

 Feel free to play around with the completed classifier, it ended up performing really well and will be invaluable for our analysis.